-MA/MFA Fine Art provides a stimulating environment in which you will be guided to develop your creative aspirations, reach a critical maturity, and gain the self-confidence and skills that will enable you to function as a successful artist in today's world.
+MA/MFA Fine Art provides a stimulating environment in which you will be guided to develop your creative aspirations, reach a critical maturity, and gain the self-confidence and skills that will enable you to work as a successful artist.

-The MA Fine Art is made up of five units totalling 180 credits.
+The MA Fine Art is made up of four units totalling 180 credits.

 The programme is practice driven and focussed on the development of your existing practice.
 It will enable you to identify and explore new concepts and approaches negotiated through an individual Working Synopsis.